RemiG3/evcs_fairness_hybrid_lns/README.md

 # Fairness in EV Charging Scheduling (EVCS): Hybrid LNS + MIP

-# 🚧 Release Coming Soon...
+# 🚧 Paper under review...

 ## Overview

-This repository accompanies the paper **“Fairness-based Optimization  in Electric Vehicle Charging Scheduling  with Heterogeneous Chargers: Comparative Analysis and Solution Approaches”**.
+Code and experiments for the paper **“Fairness-based Optimization  in Electric Vehicle Charging Scheduling  with Heterogeneous Chargers: Comparative Analysis and Solution Approaches”**.
 It provides code and experiment assets for a fairness-driven **Electric Vehicle Charging Scheduling (EVCS)** framework that:

 - **Formalizes utility and fairness** for EVCS (energy-based utilities and multiple fairness metrics).